 It is open to the public in 1985 and contains the antiquities discovered during excavations on the island.

-Even the museum is small you can see the Prehistoric Collection from the Bronze Age settlement of Phylakope, the Obsidian collection, the sculptures, pottery, and various inscriptions.
+Even the museum is small you can see the Prehistoric Collection from the Bronze Age settlement of Phylakope, and the Obsidian collection.
+Also, there are sculptures, pottery, and various inscriptions.

 But the most important part is the plaster replica of the Aphrodite of Milos – Venus de Milo.